akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 }

 ```
+🚨Also re confirm that your `executionRoleArn` has permission to receive requests from AWS services.
+You can handle it in AWS ECS dashboard.

 * Second thing is we need to register this task definition to ECS. 🚨 Don't forget to add `file://` before your file path, cause this is a syntax for AWS CLI.
 ```bash
 aws ecs register-task-definition --cli-input-json file://your-task-definition-file-path/your-task-definition-file-name.json